Modern Day Slavery Statement

 - Evaluate the options for training to relevant members of staff to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business;

 - Share this statement with all our staff through internal procedures, raising awareness of modern slavery and human trafficking.
-We will develop an appropriate training model for our employees in 2017 and will look to support training throughout the supply chain in the future.
+We will develop an appropriate training model, based on awareness and e-learning for our employees in 2018.

 - Engage and work with those suppliers who identify modern slavery, or believe there is a risk to them or their supply chain from modern slavery in order to eliminate.